tylerneylon/math/permutations/part1/perms1.md

 $[n]$ to denote the integers $\{1, 2,\ldots, n\}$.

-This article uses a particular notation for permutations called *cycle notation*: the intuition for cycle notation is to write out a string of integers in $[n]$ with the interpretation that any consecutive pair $ij$ indicates that $i$ is mapped to $j$.
+This article uses a particular notation for permutations called *cycle notation*: the idea for cycle notation is to write out a string of integers in $[n]$ with the interpretation that any consecutive pair $ij$ indicates that $i$ is mapped to $j$, and any $i$ at the end of a parenthesized group maps to $j$ at the start of the same group.
 Our permutation from ([-@eq:eq1]) looks like this in cycle notation:

 $$ \pi = (2\;5\;3)(4\;7) $$

 because $\pi(2) = 5$, $\pi(5) = 3$, and $\pi(4) = 7$.
-Further, each sequence in parentheses *wraps around*;
+Each sequence in parentheses *wraps around*, so
 $\pi(3)=2$ and $\pi(7)=4$.
 Thus each parenthesized sequence is a *cycle*.
 It is understood that any omitted elements are mapped to themselves;